pipipear/duckdle-issue-tracker/README.md

-# Issue tracker for Duckdle!
+# Issue tracker for Duckdle